zompi2/UE4EnhancedCodeFlow/README.md

 The example project wich uses this plugin can be found in **[this repository](https://github.com/zompi2/UE4EnhancedCodeFlowExample)**.
 Example project is compatible with the newest version of the plugin only.

 > !!!IMPORTANT!!!
 > Currently Example Project will work with **Unreal Engine 5**!
-The last version of example project that can be run on UE4 can be found **[here](https://github.com/zompi2/UE4EnhancedCodeFlowExample/tree/Legacy-3.1.1)**.
+The last version of the example project that can be run on UE4 can be found **[here](https://github.com/zompi2/UE4EnhancedCodeFlowExample/tree/Legacy-3.1.1)**.
 This is a legacy example project which works with ECF 3.1.1.
 It is not guaranteed that it will work with the newest version of ECF.

 ![Main](https://github.com/zompi2/UE4EnhancedCodeFlow/assets/7863125/87bf7f3f-2db6-42d5-9195-208a401d84d9)